hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5506

-Leave me alone to deal with the one whom I created,
+Leave me to deal with the one whom I created lonely [having no wealth or children etc],

 # 5507